am I getting so much data back?

 it possible to avoid the creation of JAILER_* tables in the

-Sybase and MS SQL Server, it is also possible to create the tables as
+For DB2, Oracle and PostgreSQL, it is also possible to create the tables as

 getting the message "Table has no primary key".
 What's wrong?